prakHr/prakHr/README.md

 - 2023 Goals:
   - [x] Completed courses related to Bayesian ML in A/B Testing and Advanced Computer Vision.
-  - [ ] Now moved on to courses related to MLOps using AWS Sagemaker, Microsoft Azure and Reinforcement Learning.
+  - [x] Completed courses related to MLOps using AWS Sagemaker, Microsoft Azure and Reinforcement Learning.
-  - [ ] Now moved on to courses related to System Design.
+  - [ ] Now moved on to courses related to System Design in 2024.

 - hobbies: [